 Category Information included Introduction Provides an orientation to the Dynamic Learning Maps® (DLM®) project, the assessment system, and the DLM testlets.
-Assessment Provides information on the preassessment process, fall and spring windows, and preparation for future years.
+Assessment Provides information on the preassessment process, the optional instructionally embedded assessment window, the required spring assessment window, and preparation for future years.
 Systems Provides an overview of Kite® Student Portal, with step-by-step instructions and screenshots.
-Go to the Educator Portal User Guide for detailed information on all Educator Portal processes.
+Go to the EDUCATOR PORTAL USER GUIDE for detailed information on all Educator Portal processes.